 2 LARGE onions, sliced or diced, cooked in a heavy pan (I used my cast iron pan, my favorite) with olive oil till they begin to carmelize.

-1 cups non-dairy "milk", like coconut milk, soymilk, almond milk...
+1 cup non-dairy "milk", like coconut milk, soymilk, almond milk or whatever you prefer

 1/2 cup water mixed with 2 tablespoons of potato starch.